sguir/ppgcourse/exercise_BP.md

 ```

 ## Get data
-The data for this session can be retrieved from googel drive [data](https://drive.google.com/file/d/1seD9x50Gf-j7xH7vd7dKMHZOuWfOfMzt/view)
+The data for this session can be retrieved from google drive [data](https://drive.google.com/file/d/1seD9x50Gf-j7xH7vd7dKMHZOuWfOfMzt/view)
-Go to de VC and download the file "ppg_bp_2019.tar.gz" in the shared folder between the container and the host system (/ppgdata).
+Download the file "ppg_bp_2019.tar.gz" in the shared folder between the container and the host system (/ppgdata).
 Then, go back to the container terminal and type:

 ```bash